I OVERVIEW OF TRADE DEFENCE INSTRUMENTS

 i Market economy status

-The expiry of the 15-year period prescribed for the application of the 'surrogate country approach' to China has been put forward by the Chinese government and by Chinese associations in order to affirm that an automatic switch to market economy status has occurred.
-On the other hand, Chinese exporters, who are seeking to have their cost and price data taken into consideration by the Ministry, claim for their part that they satisfy the conditions for MET laid down by the Turkish legislation.
+The expiration of the 15-year period prescribed for the application of the 'surrogate country approach' to China, which was set out in China's Accession Protocol to the WTO, has been brought to attention by the Chinese government and Chinese associations to confirm that an automatic switch to market economy status has occurred.
+However, Chinese exporters, which are seeking to have their cost and price data taken into consideration by the Ministry, claim that they satisfy the conditions for market economy treatment (MET) laid down by Turkish legislation.

-one of the cooperating exporters requested the Ministry to consider that the company's activities are conducted under market economy conditions.
-Indeed, although the Ministry acknowledged the improvements made by China concerning the compulsory household registration (hukou system), it has been outlined that the system still restricts the free movement of workers and prevents wage formation under market conditions.
+In the Solar panels anti-dumping case,10 despite the request by the Chinese Ministry of Trade that the MET be applied, the Ministry implicitly rejected the 'automatic switch' argument regarding the expiry of the Accession Protocol by only referring to the proper implementation of the WTO and Turkish legislation.
+Additionally, one of the cooperating exporters requested that the Ministry consider that the company's activities are conducted under market economy conditions.
+Although the Ministry acknowledged the improvements made by China concerning the compulsory household registration (hukou system), it has been outlined that the system still restricts free movement of workers and prevents wage formation under market conditions.
 Furthermore, owing to the collective ownership of land and the prohibition of private ownership, Chinese companies are granted the right to use land by the government; however, the conditions under which prices and depreciations are calculated are not transparent.

 - Does the acknowledgment of the alleged 'automatic switch' of China to market economy status make the choice for cooperating companies between MET and NME treatment irrelevant, and if so, should the Ministry have requested the cooperating companies that asked for NME treatment to provide their costs and domestic sales data?